RLadiesEnArgentina/user2020tutorial/README.md

 ## Expected level of audience’s R background:
 Intermediate familiarity with R, RStudio, basics of regression and classification modeling, and tidyverse packages such as dplyr and ggplot2.

+As every R-Ladies event, all participants are required to agree to the [Code of Conduct](https://github.com/rladies/starter-kit/wiki/Code-of-Conduct).
+In adition we also adopt the [useR!
+2020 Code of Conduct](https://user2020.r-project.org/codeofconduct/).

 ## You can sign up through any of this links:

 _Soon!_